-Iron is a metal that is essential for life.
-It is a part of proteins and enzymes found throughout your body, including hemoglobin and myoglobin, both of which help carry oxygen in the blood.
-Iron is an important component of your muscles, and it helps regulate the growth of cells.
-Iron comes from foods you eat and any excess iron is stored for future use.
+Iron is a mineral that is essential for life.
+It is a part of proteins and enzymes found in your body.
+It?s found in hemoglobin and myoglobin, both of which help carry oxygen in the blood.
+Iron is an important part of your muscles, and it helps regulate the growth of cells.
+Iron comes from foods you eat.
+Any excess iron is stored in the body?s tissues for future use.

-Iron in foods comes in two forms: heme and nonheme.
-Heme iron is found in animal foods that originally contained hemoglobin and myoglobin, such as red meat, fish and poultry.
+Iron in foods comes in 2 forms: heme and nonheme.
+Heme iron is found in animal foods that contain hemoglobin and myoglobin.
+This includes red meat, fish, and poultry.
 Nonheme iron is found in plants, such as lentils and other beans.
 Nonheme iron is the form of iron added to iron-enriched and iron-fortified foods.

-Healthy adults absorb about 10 to 15 percent of the iron in foods, but several factors can affect the actual amount absorbed.
+Healthy adults absorb about 10% to 15% of the iron in foods.
+But several factors can affect the actual amount absorbed.
 One factor is the type of iron.
-Heme iron is absorbed more efficiently than nonheme (up to 35 percent is absorbed) and its absorption is not affected by other nutrients in food.
-From 2 to 20 percent of nonheme iron is absorbed from food.
-These nutrients decrease the amount of nonheme absorbed: tannins (found in tea), calcium, polyphenols, phytates (found in legumes and whole grains), and some soybean proteins.
-Adding meat and vitamin C to your meals will improve the absorption of nonheme iron.
+Heme iron is absorbed more easily than nonheme.
+And the absorption of heme iron is not affected by other nutrients in food.
+About 35% of heme iron is absorbed from food.
+Only about 2% to 20% of nonheme iron is absorbed from food.

 Another factor that affects absorption of iron from food is the amount of iron stored in your body.
 If you have enough iron stored, you absorb less from food.
-This protects you from the toxic effects of too much iron.
+This helps protect you from the toxic effects of too much iron.

 9 to 13 years